XDagger/xdag/README.md

         $ cd cheatcoin/cheatcoin
         $ make

-- Run, for example, with 2 CPU mining threads, attached to testnet, in daemon mode:
+- Run, for example, the miner with 2 CPU mining threads, in daemon mode, connected to the pool 52.5.32.68:13654 (for testnet the -t flag is also to be added):

-        $ ./cheatcoin -t -m 2 -d
+        $ ./cheatcoin -m 2 -d 52.5.32.68:13654
         Enter random characters: [enter]

 - Run terminal connected to the daemon in the same folder: